kylpo/notes/Web-Suggestions.md

 - [Internationalizing React Apps – Smashing Magazine](https://www.smashingmagazine.com/2017/01/internationalizing-react-apps/)
 - [globalizejs/globalize: A JavaScript library for internationalization and localization that leverages the official Unicode CLDR JSON data](https://github.com/globalizejs/globalize)
   - used by twitter lite
+- `Strings` files so that they can all be translated.
+No inline text, not even the text of an "OK" button.

 # Accessibility (a11y)
 - [A11Y Style Guide](http://a11y-style-guide.com/style-guide/)